bplmaps/lmec-main-site/content/event/special-collections-sampler-celebrate-shakespeare.md

 * A fine press printing of _The Tempest_ by Caliban Press
 * An 1858 reproduction of a very early version of Hamlet with an alternate version of the famous "To be or not to be" speech

 Can't make it?
 Not to worry.
-These items will be available in the reading room (Wed–Fri, 9:30 am–4:30 pm) for a hands-on experience with Shakespeare through our Arts, Maps, and Rare Book collections -- no appointment required.
+These items will be available to view in the reading room (Wed–Fri, 9:30 am–4:30 pm) through the month of April. _No appointment required._